asthinasthi/asthinasthi.github.io/content/about.md

 ShowToc: true
 TocOpen: true
 ---
-I am a “Computer Scientist” at Adobe focusing on Internal Developer Platform.
-I lead the Adobe Service Runtime team.
+I am an Engineering Leader at Adobe leading several Internal Developer Platform teams.
+Our mission is to enhance Developer Productivity by making it enjoyable to go from Concept to Cloud!

+The projects I oversee include Adobe Service Runtime, Adobe Insights, Platform Observability, ArgoCD Provisioner, Code Generation and a few cross functional initiatives.

 Adobe Service Runtime is a framework used by >60% of Adobe’s Java Services.
 I also build several tools such as Code Generation, Onboarding Tools and Service Registry which help Adobe’s Developers go from Concept to Cloud in a few minutes.

 I am a Jack of many trades.
 I mainly work on Java, GoLang & Python.
 I actively work on internal ArgoCD based Deployment platform which powers successful Adobe products like Firefly, Photoshop, Doc Cloud etc.